UnderprotectionDev/ai-podcast-platform-convex/README.md

 ## 🔐 Environment Variables

-To run this project, add the following environment variables to your `.env` file:
+Add the following environment variables to your Convex environment variables:

 | Variable                            | Description                                           |
 | ----------------------------------- | ----------------------------------------------------- |